 \subsection{Imputation with Temporal Modeling}

-A large body of research has leveraged temporal dynamics in low-rank models for time series imputation.
-A common assumption among these models is that time series, and thus their low-rank factors, have local smoothness or dependencies.

-In terms of local smoothness, Chen and Cichocki \cite{chen2005nonnegative} proposed a Toeplitz-matrix-based regularizer to impose temporal smoothness in matrix factorization; the regularizer penalizes the difference between the low-rank factors of consecutive time points.
+In the literature, considerable research has leveraged temporal dynamics in low-rank models for time series imputation.
+A common assumption among these models is that time series and their low-rank factors have local dependencies.
+Chen and Cichocki \cite{chen2005nonnegative} proposed a Toeplitz-matrix-based regularization to impose temporal smoothness in matrix factorization; the regularizer handles the difference between the low-rank factors of consecutive times.
 A similar regularizer based on the Toeplitz matrix was used by \cite{wang2018traffic} for traffic data reconstruction.
-Chen et al. \cite{chen2021scalable} applied a quadratic variation minimization term to a traffic tensor completion problem to ensure temporal smoothness.

-In terms of modeling temporal dynamics of low-rank factors, Xiong et al. \cite{xiong2010temporal} formalized a Bayesian probabilistic tensor factorization with first-order Markovian assumptions on the temporal dimension.
-Yu et al. \cite{yu2016temporal} developed a temporal autoregressive regularizer in matrix factorization.
-Chen et al. \cite{chen2021low} developed a low-rank autoregressive tensor completion model for traffic data imputation.
-The above two works assume the independent autoregressive for each latent factor, Chen and Sun \cite{chen2021bayesian} applied a vector autoregressive (VAR) model in the latent factors and developed a fully Bayesian solution for multidimensional time series prediction.
-Chen et al. \cite{chen2022nonstationary} imposed the VAR process on differenced copy of the temporal factor matrix for nonstationary temporal matrix factorization.
+Chen \emph{et al.} \cite{chen2021scalable} applied a quadratic variation (QV) to a traffic tensor completion problem to ensure temporal smoothness.
+For modeling low-dimensional temporal dynamics, Xiong \emph{et al.} \cite{xiong2010temporal} formulated a Bayesian tensor factorization with first-order Markovian assumptions on the temporal factors.
+Yu \emph{et al.} \cite{yu2016temporal} developed a temporal autoregressive regularizer in matrix factorization.
+Chen \emph{et al.} \cite{chen2021low} developed a low-rank autoregressive tensor completion model for traffic data imputation.
+While these two works assume the univariate autoregression, Chen and Sun \cite{chen2021bayesian} applied a vector autoregression on the latent temporal factors and developed a fully Bayesian model for multidimensional and sparse time series prediction.

-Many studies used Gaussian Process (GP) priors to latent temporal factors for temporal/spatial smoothness \cite{luttinen2009variational, zhou2012kernelized}, i.e., kernelized matrix/tensor factorization.
-Lei et al. \cite{lei2022bayesian} proposed a fully Bayesian solution by an efficient Markov chain Monte Carlo (MCMC) sampling algorithm for kernelized matrix factorization.
-In fact, the maximum a posteriori (MAP) estimation of using a proper GP prior yields the same form as a Laplacian regularization, where the Laplacian matrix is the inverse of the covariance matrix of the GP prior \cite{smola2003kernels, zhou2012kernelized}.
 As Laplacian regularization is of broad use in graph modeling, it is also applicable to temporal modeling.
-For example, Rao et al. \cite{rao2015collaborative} proposed a scalable collaborative filtering algorithm with spatial and temporal Laplacian regularization for matrix data imputation.
-To the best of our knowledge, we are the first to present Laplacian regularization in the form of circular convolution and thus lead to the use of FFT.
+For example, Rao \emph{et al.} \cite{rao2015collaborative} proposed a matrix completion algorithm with Laplacian regularization.
+To the best of our knowledge, we are the first to present a Laplacian kernelized temporal regularization with circular convolution which consequently leads to the use of FFT.